-Each year some students request permission to extend their Winter Break/Spring Break or to take time off during the school year to travel with their parents.
+Each year some students request permission to extend their Winter Break/Spring Break/Summer Break or to take time off during the school year to travel with their parents.
 Since regular attendance is a requirement in high school for obtaining course credits, we are not in a position to grant permission for an extended absence; however, we do appreciate the dilemma which families face when arranging their travel schedules.

 Procedure - Extended Vacation

 - During out-of-school periods, the parent will fill in the "Extended Absence Parent Notice" form (to the right of the page) and email this in to the school - firstname.lastname@example.org.

 - During the school year, students who wish to leave school for an extended period of time may pick up an Extended Absence Form in the Main Office and then take it to each teacher in order to determine the academic cost of the proposed absence.
 After the information is gathered, it becomes the responsibility of the student and his/her parents/guardians to weigh the advantage and/or disadvantages of leaving school.